Chemical Inputs and Outputs at Subduction Zones

 Context for Use

-Students should perform the task on Mac or PC computers loaded with the following software: a web browser, Excel, and GeoMapApp.
+Students should perform the task on Mac or PC computers loaded with the following software: a web browser, Excel or text editor, and GeoMapApp.

 The assignment can be modified for an upper-level undergraduate petrology class by including additional sites and having the students create hypotheses regarding magma source components by examining trace element patterns, incompatible element ratios, and isotopic variation.